aliebald/newton-runner/README.md

 # Current state of the Game

 Since the practical course ended, development is currently not continuing.
-The backend server is also no longer running, so logging in or sending feedback wont work!
+The backend server is also no longer running, so logging in or sending feedback wont work.

 Some parts of the code had to be produced with high time pressure and optimization was not always possible or the main goal.
 Nevertheless, no major bugs are known.